http://educationtrends99.blogspot.com/

 It's a radical step for a school district, one that no other system in Illinois appears to have taken.
 But with the Obama administration pushing the concept, many education professionals -- even those critical of the practice -- say data-driven teacher evaluations look like an unstoppable trend.

-Washington, D.C., imposed its new evaluation system through an act of Congress.
+The public school system in Washington, D.C., imposed its new evaluation system through an act of Congress.
 It uses statistical models to predict how well a given class should do in the course of a year.
 Teachers who better that mark could be in line for a bonus.
 Those who fall short might be fired.

 Evanston's District 65, which educates children from kindergarten through eighth grade, designed a two-part evaluation system.
 One uses an appraisal of classroom teaching style, and the other examines test scores.